Bryan-Michael-Tice/ns-3-dev-git-fso/src/fso/doc/fso.rst

 Attributes
 ==========

-What classes hold attributes, and what are the key ones worth mentioning?

 ``FsoChannel`` contains attributes for pointers to the ``PropagationDelayModel`` and the ``FsoPropagationLossModel``.

 ``FsoPhy`` contains an attribute for the bit rate.
 The default value is 49.3724 Mbits/second.